Kenya - Country Commercial Guide

 c) Mandatory requirement for successful bidder transfer technology / skills through training and mentorship to Kenyans; must reserve 75% employment for Kenyan citizens of which 20% must be reserved for Kenyans at professional/management level; and must include a local content plan.

-Foreign contractors planning to participate in construction/infrastructure projects are required to register with the National Construction Authority, (the industry regulator) before signing contracts or starting any construction works.
+Foreign contractors planning to participate in construction/infrastructure projects are required to register with the National Construction Authority, (NCA) before signing contracts or starting any construction works.
 Foreign firms are also required to subcontract or enter a joint venture with a local firm for not less than 30% of the value of the contract work.
-The local firm should be an NCA registered contractor.
+The local firm should be a NCA-registered contractor.
 In addition, foreign firms are required to transfer technical skills to locals.

-The PPADA established the Public Procurement Administrative Review Board (PPARB), an independent procurement appeals review board that is to hear and determine tendering and asset disposal disputes.
-The Board has the capacity to overturn contract awards that are deemed to have flouted procurement regulations and companies with complaints are encouraged to appeal with this entity.
+The PPADA established the Public Procurement Administrative Review Board (PPARB), an independent procurement appeals review board, that hears and determines tendering and asset disposal disputes.
+The Board has the capacity to overturn contract awards that are deemed to have flouted procurement regulations and companies with complaints are encouraged to appeal to this entity.
 PPADA is intended to make procurement more transparent and accountable.
-Open competitive tendering is the most preferred method of tendering however the Act stipulates six alternatives for procurement:
+Open competitive tendering is the most preferred method of tendering.
+However, the Act stipulates six alternatives for procurement:

 1) Restricted Tendering